|The Father, The Son, and The Holy Mackerel

 5) Photographs taken by people under 18 years of age.

 Awards will be given in each category.
 The Emil Rueb Award will be given to the person whose photograph is selected by library staff to be added to Howe Library's permanent circulating art collection.
 The Murray Family Award will be given for an outstanding photograph taken by a first-time entrant to the Murray Contest.
+There will also be a Best of Show awarded.

 The contest administrators may be contacted by e-mailing firstname.lastname@example.org.